RedisLabs/redislabs-docs/content/rc/subscriptions/view-fixed-subscription.md

 The following sections provide more details.

-## Upgrade subscription plan
+## Upgrade plan

-Use the **Upgrade plan** button to update your Fixed subscription plan, your high availability settings, or your payment method.
-Upgrading your database between Fixed plans does not impact database availability during the update.
+Use the **Upgrade plan** button to update your Redis Cloud Essentials plan, your high availability settings, or your payment method.
+Upgrading your database between Redis Cloud Essentials plans does not impact database availability during the update.

-{{<image filename="images/rc/button-subscription-upgrade-plan.png" alt="Use the Upgrade plan button to change selected Fixed subscription detils." >}}{{< /image >}}
+{{<image filename="images/rc/button-subscription-upgrade-plan.png" alt="Use the Upgrade plan button to change selected Redis Cloud Essentials subscription detils." >}}{{< /image >}}

-For information on how to upgrade to a Flexible subscription, see [upgrade subscription plan from Fixed to Flexible]({{<relref "/rc/subscriptions/upgrade-fixed-flexible">}}).
+For information on how to upgrade to Redis Cloud Pro, see [upgrade subscription plan from Essentials to Pro]({{<relref "/rc/subscriptions/upgrade-fixed-flexible">}}).

 ### Change subscription plan